Zen Studies Society

 Work Study

-Dai Bosatsu Zendo opens its doors winter and summer to serious beginners and seasoned Zen students who cannot afford to attend sesshin or kessei or who have more limited time.
+Dai Bosatsu Zendo opens its doors in the summer to serious beginners and seasoned Zen students who are unable to attend sesshin or kessei.
 There are several options.
 Read More

 Students and Guests

-Zen students are welcome to join our daily practice schedule of zazen, chanting and work.
-The daily schedule is from 4:30am to 8pm, and all scheduled activities are mandatory for those coming as students.
-The guest rate is $75/day for periods of less than seven days, and $45/day for periods longer than seven days.
+Except during sesshin, Zen students are welcome to join our daily practice schedule of zazen, chanting and work.
+The daily schedule is from 5 am to 9 pm, and all scheduled activities are mandatory for those coming as students.
+The guest rate is $75/day.
 Read More

 Program Hosting

-During the spring, summer and fall, Joraku-an (Beecher House) is available to groups needing a venue for retreats or seminars.
+During the spring, summer and fall, Beecher House is available to groups needing a venue for retreats or seminars.
 Larger groups can be accommodated in the monastery as well.
 Three delicious vegetarian meals a day are included in the fee.
 Read More

 Directions